jeeyyy/fa-svgs-in-js/README.md

-# fa-svgs-as-string
+# fa-svgs-as-svg

-Font Awesome 4.7.0 icon set available as strings that can be imported easily.
+Font Awesome 4.7.0 icon set available as json that can be imported easily.